semanticClimate/IPCC-Queries/CONTRIBUTING.md

-Everyone is invited to contributing to this ebook.
-It is written in Markdown and the Markdown source are the `.i.md` files in this folder.
+Everyone is invited to contribute to this ebook.
+It is written in Markdown, and the Markdown sources are the `.md` files in the `src/` folder.
 The `docs/` folder is output and should not be manually edited.
 All the SPARQL queries are found in the `sparql/` folder.
-They are included in an `.i.md` file with the following instruction (on an otherwise empty line):
+They are included in an `.md` file with the following command (on an otherwise empty line):

 ```xml